Automattic/jetpack/projects/packages/jetpack-mu-wpcom/src/features/jetpack-global-styles/README-DATA.md

 # Global Styles approach to Data <!-- omit in toc -->

 Global Styles adds a new JSON REST API endpoint.
-It is a thin endpoint that outsources the data processing to the `\Automattic\Jetpack\Global_Styles\Data_Set` class, which implements a declarative approach to data retrieval and persistance.
+It is a thin endpoint that outsources the data processing to the `\Automattic\Jetpack\Jetpack_Mu_Wpcom\Global_Styles\Data_Set` class, which implements a declarative approach to data retrieval and persistance.

 In this document we'll go through the existing API: